junaidsyed-1/JS/week-2-JavaScript Foundations/README.md

-# This is the begining of Week-02, We will learn JavaScript Foundations (Deepening core skills).
+# This is the beginning of Week-02, We will learn JavaScript Foundations (Deepening core skills).
 - By the end of this week, you will feel confident with real JS logic, functions, arrays, loops, and you’ll write your first small project.

 ## Topics covered this week